yamaton/vscode-h2o/README.md

 This extension provides following commands:

-* `H2O: Clear Cache`: Clears cache for the specified command.
+* `H2O: Reset`: Clears cache for the specified command.

 ## Internals